tilden/tilden.github.io/projects/jga.md

 and restore balance to the world.
 For this project, I composed an **original soundtrack**, drew in-game **artwork**, wrote a **45-page script**, and **coded the entire game** using Unity.

 * TOC
 {:toc}

-## A Lesson In Focus
+## Facebook

-Long ago, I had created a game for my younger brother as a Christmas present, starring him as the protagonist.
+Long ago, I had d a game for my younger brother as a Christmas present, starring him as the protagonist.
 Only taking about 10-15 minutes to play through, it included a bizarre storyline involving flying basketballs, a J-shaped fortress, and lots of plot holes.
 For years, I had planned a sequel to the game--one which would finally explain *everything*--but each time I was met with nothing but false starts.
 Until I finally sat down one day and decided that the time had come.
 I would create the game I had been planning for nearly a decade.

 Perhaps the largest issue with the game's protracted planning period was the sheer number of abstract ideas involved: I had concepts based on RPGs, platformers, and even sports games.
 I had even, at one point, created graphical assets for a 3D version of the game that never made it past the prototype phase.
 It was clear that in order to start development, I needed to simplify the game.